Select Your Kruger Park Safari

 Kruger Park Safaris

-The world-famous Kruger National Park is the oldest Park in Africa and one of South Africa’s most popular tourist destinations.
+The world-famous Kruger National Park is the oldest Park in Africa ( View the Map of Kruger Park) and one of South Africa’s most popular tourist destinations.
 Affectionately known as the “People’s Park”, it offers everything from budget-friendly accommodation to 5-star luxury resorts.
 Conservation projects and a commitment to protecting the abundance of game have created a wildlife sanctuary of world-class standards.

 The Kruger National Park was first proclaimed in 1898 as the Sabie Game Reserve by the then President of the Transvaal Republic, Paul Kruger.
 He initiated a drive to create a ‘no-hunting’ zone to protect the wild animals of the Lowveld.
 Unchecked hunting was decimating the herds of wild game that roamed free at that time.